DEPARTMENT MENU

 High Incidence Disabilities

-The high incidence disabilities concentration prepares educators to implement instructional intervention strategies to reach students with learning disorders.
-The curriculum includes numerous hours in the field, including a supervised individual practicum in special education.
-The program also focuses on assessment methods, behavior intervention and inclusion classroom instruction.
+The High Incidence Disabilities concentration prepares educators and clinicians to implement instructional intervention strategies to reach students with diverse learning needs.
+The curriculum includes numerous hours in the field, including a supervised induvial practicum in special education.
+The program also focuses on assessment methods, behavior intervention, and inclusion classroom instruction.

 Nicholls State University has been formally recognized for its outstanding online ABA program and was selected as a Top 50 Online ABA Program in 2018.

-The nexus of our ABA program options is using the the applied science of the behavior of the individual as the basis of a science of individualized instruction.
-Thus, our ABA program option focuses on building academic, social and verbal behavior repertoires, cusps, capabilities of the individual.
-We emphasize the principles, strategies, and tactics of the science are central to: 1) effective pedagogy, 2) competent classroom management, and 3) sophisticated curriculum design/implementation.
+The nexus of our ABA program options is using the applied science of the behavior of the individual as the basis of a science of individualized instruction.
+Thus, our ABA program option focuses on building academic, social, and verbal behavior repertoires, cusps, and capabilities of the individual.
+We emphasize that the principles, strategies, and tactics of behavioral science are central to: 1) effective pedagogy, 2) competent classroom management, and 3) sophisticated curriculum design/implementation.

-The concepts, practices, and analytic strategies of the science provide the novice or experienced teacher with the means to provide those educational outcomes for students and the community that are necessary for the well being or of the student and society.
-Those who have mastered the content and applied it to practice with their students have made significant contributions to the welfare of their students contributions that would have not been possible without the tools and strategies of the science.
+The concepts, practices, and analytic strategies of behavioral science provide the novice or experienced teacher with the means to provide those educational outcomes for students and the community that are necessary for the well being of the student and society.
+Those who have mastered the content and applied it to practice with their students have made significant contributions to the welfare of their students, contributions that would not have been possible without the tools and strategies of the science.

-Please note: Those individuals seeking the ABA option who are currently holding a valid master’s degree in an approved related discipline need only to take the approved course sequence + supervised practicum.
-Candidates without a master’s degree must take the High Incidence Disabilities master’s program coursework + the ABA approved course sequence + supervised practicum.
+Please note: Those individuals seeking the ABA option who are currently holding a valid master’s degree need only take the ABA approved course sequence + supervised practicum.
+Candidates without a master’s degree must take the High Incidence Disabilities Master’s program coursework + the ABA approved course sequence + supervised practicum.

 Dr. Grant Gautreaux